-There are two Laurels commonly found in woodlands and hedges as shrubs or small trees – the Cherry Laurel and the Portugal Laurel.
+There are two Laurels commonly found in woodlands and hedges as shrubs or small trees – the Cherry Laurel Prunus laurocerasus and the Portugal Laurel Prunus Lusitanica.
 Both are also used as ornamental plants in gardens and parks.
 They are both members of the prunus genus which has over 400 species of trees and shrubs and includes the Wild Cherry, Flowering Cherries, Plum, Apricot, Peach, Almond, Blackthorn and Bird Cherry.
-The Laurels can be identified by differences in their leaves, flower clusters and fruit.
+Laurel tree identification – Large glossy evergreen leaves, white flower tails or spikes and black berries.

 The Cherry Laurel Prunus laurocerasus is native to South East Europe and Turkey and was introduced to Britain in 1576.
 It is an evergreen member of the Cherry genus but the leaves look like those of the Bay Laurel, hence the name Cherry Laurel.